Search for Malaysia Airlines Flight 370

-In March 2022, Ocean Infinity committed to resuming its search in 2023 or 2024, pending approval by the Malaysian government.

-Ships and aircraft from Australia, China, India, Japan, Malaysia, New Zealand, South Korea, the United Kingdom, and the United States were involved in the search of the southern Indian Ocean.
+Ships and aircraft from Malaysia, China, India, Japan, Australia, New Zealand, South Korea, Vietnam, the United Kingdom, and the United States were involved in the search of the southern Indian Ocean.
 Satellite imagery was also made available by Tomnod to the general public so they could help with the search through crowdsourcing efforts.

+In March 2022, Ocean Infinity CEO Oliver Plunkett announced that the company was ready to seek approval from the Malaysian government for a search as early as the beginning of 2023.

+In June 2024, Ocean Infinity submitted a plan to the Malaysian government to continue the search over 15,000 sqkm off the coast of Western Australia, with the cabinet approving the plan in principle under a $70 million 'no find, no fee' arrangement in December 2024.
+Final approval was granted in March 2025 and Ocean Infinity began their search.
+In April 2025, the search was once again suspended, with Ocean Infinity planning to resume searching at the end of 2025.